 Assessment is based on performance in a conditioned competitive situation where the candidate performs the acquired and developed skills under pressure in a strategic situation.
-The level of success of the acquired and developed skill will be measured through the movement phases identified below:
+The level of success of the acquired and developed skills is measured through the movement phases identified below.